Who are you, really?

 As we explored in the previous post, self-identity is at or near the root of conflict.
 It may be said that conflict is the clash of identities.

 The incident in our introduction was probed by asking some open questions in a safe environment.
 What was uncovered ran more deeply than two interdependent people with an incompatibility of needs, ideas, beliefs, values, or goals.
 It was about self-identity.
 The person who reacted with disproportionate anger perceived herself as an intelligent, hardworking, and respected professional.
-The comment had confronted that identity in the presence of her peers.
+The comment had challenged that identity in the presence of her peers.

 Can we respond to conflict better?